lorddev/utilities/README.md

 This class makes it easy to download an RSS feed and parse it.
 It reads the data with LinqToXml and can output it in JSON format for easy portability.
 You can utilize the `PostFilter` delegate to filter the results even further.
-(Sorry, I can't remember what project I needed this for.)
+(Sorry, I can't remember what project I needed this for...
+Maybe a shopping app for eBay or Amazon?
+Who uses RSS anymore?)

 ### DRMapper